Exact Recursive Probabilistic Programming: Further Examples: Pushdown Automata

-Our language \ppl{} automates the derivation of nonobvious inference algorithms from natural probabilistic models expressed using unbounded recursion.
-We've seen already how \cref{eg:cfg_refunc} derived the CKY algorithm from code that generates strings from a PCFG and compares them with an input string, and \cref{eg:pda} derived Lang's algorithm from code that runs a nondeterministic PDA\@.
-In~this section, we~give a more advanced example in which refunctionalization turns out to convert nested automaton stacks into nested continuations.
+PERPL automates the derivation of nonobvious inference algorithms from natural probabilistic models expressed using unbounded recursion.
+We've seen already how \cref{ex:parity-producer-consumer-again} derived the CYK algorithm from code that generates strings from a PCFG and compares them with an input string.
+In this section, we present three further examples, all related to pushdown automata (PDAs), to illustrate what kinds of recursive data structures PERPL can and cannot handle.